rishi255/learnmate/documentation/backend_design.md

 ### 🎯 Goal

-Build a multi-agent system that **generates comprehensive, visually structured wikis** on a## 🌐 Frontend Inte# Frontend Integration - Future Enhancements
+Build a multi-agent system that **generates comprehensive, visually structured wikis** on any topic.

-Additional integration points planned for future iterations:

-1. **Interactive Feedback**
-   - User feedback collection
-   - Wiki content editing capabilities
-   - Interactive visual adjustments

-2. **Enhanced Output**
-   - DALL·E image integration
-   - Expandable content sections
-   - Optional audio support (TTS)

-For complete frontend specifications, see `documentation/streamlit_ui_design.md`.
+## 🌐 Frontend Integration

+For UI layout, implemented features, and the UI roadmap, see `documentation/streamlit_ui_design.md`.
+This backend document focuses on the server-side pipeline, state management, and rendering responsibilities only.

 The backend system interfaces with a Streamlit frontend through these key touchpoints: